akto-api-security/tests-library/remediation/VERTAAI_MODELDB_LFI.md

 ### Step 3: Use chroot jails or containers
 If the above solutions are not enough, as a last resort, you could use a chroot jail or a container to isolate your application from the rest of your filesystem.
 This step is a more complex solution and might not be suitable for all situations.

-While the directory traversal vulnerability can be quite serious if not addressed, the precautions highlighted can aid in making your VertaAI ModelDB setup much more secure.
-Regular scans and updates for new possible threats are extensively recommended.